gem5bootcamp/lps2024/slides/02-Using-gem5/11-multisim.md

 ## The problem

 The gem5 simulator is single-threaded.

-This is baked into the core design and is unlikely to change due to the high cost of coverting the entire codebase.
+This is baked into the core design and is unlikely to change due to the high cost of converting the entire codebase.

 **Therefore, we cannot "speed up" your work with more cores and threads**.